Bangladesh Entry Requirements

 Prohibited Items

-- Items deemed anti-Islamic or anti-Bangladesh - Materials that may be considered offensive to Islam or the state
+- Materials deemed blasphemous or offensive to Islam or the state

 Restricted Items